officialrobert/Annovision/README.md

 <img src="https://github.com/officialrobert/Annovision/blob/master/docs/logo.png" width="210" height="150"/>

 An open-source desktop application for annotating/labelling data for vision AI.
 This tool includes project management and primarily supports annotation for **Classification**, **Segmentation** and **Object-detection** tasks.
 The current repository sits all required source-code to enable the tool up and running.
-It'll also include link to latest build(s), primary goal(s) and feature(s) for this open sourced application.

 ## Our platform